Vince Horsman

-Vince Stanley Joseph Horsman (born March 9, 1967) is a Canadian former professional baseball pitcher, who played five seasons in Major League Baseball for the Toronto Blue Jays, Oakland Athletics, and Minnesota Twins.
-Since 2009, he has coached pitching for several Blue Jay minor league affiliates.
+Vince Stanley Joseph Horsman (born March 9, 1967) is a Canadian former professional baseball pitcher who is currently pitching coach for the Uni-President 7-Eleven Lions in the CPBL, who played five seasons in Major League Baseball for the Toronto Blue Jays, Oakland Athletics, and Minnesota Twins.
+He also played in the Taiwan Major League for the Taichung Agan and the Chianan Luka.
+He has coached pitching for several Blue Jay minor league affiliates.

 On November 3, 2012, Horsman was inducted into the Nova Scotia Sport Hall of Fame.

 In 2009, Horsman was the pitching coach for the Blue Jays' short-season Auburn Doubledays.
 Between 2010 and 2014, he was a part of the Class-A Lansing Lugnuts coaching staff.
 On December 18, 2014, he was promoted to the (Advanced-A) Dunedin Blue Jays.
 On January 20, 2016, he was promoted to the Double-A New Hampshire Fisher Cats, where he remained until 2019.
+In 2021 he served as the scouting and senior national team pitching coach for Federazione Italian Baseball Softball League (FIBS).
+In 2024, he became the pitching coordinator/consultant for the Uni-President 7-Eleven Lions in Taiwan, where he is currently the pitching coach.